AntonioFern2024/oai/doc/LDPC_XDMA_OFFLOAD_SETUP.md

 The simulated test uses the option `--loader.ldpc.shlibversion _xdma` to select the XDMA version for loading into the LDPC interface.
 Additionally, the option `--nrLDPC_coding_xdma.num_threads_prepare` is used to specify the number of threads for preparing data before the LDPC processing, specifically for the deinterleaving and rate matching parts.

-Another way to activate the feature is to add the `slot_xdma.conf` file with the following content:
+Another way to activate the feature is to add the `xdma.conf` file with the following content:

 ```
 nrLDPC_coding_xdma : {